All Episodes

 steve bannon

-Okay, uh, we're gonna take a short break.
+Okay, we're going to take a short break.

-President Trump, I think has stopped any more, what do you call it going up the escalatory ladder in Ukraine?
+President Trump, I think, has stopped any more, what I call it, going up the escalatory ladder in Ukraine as he's trying to make a deal with Putin to put the guns down and stop the killing.

-Uh and also Scott Besson's en route to uh over to Asia to meet with the Chinese finance minister, I think in Singapore, prior to the meeting, uh President Trump's gonna go over to.
+And also, Scott Besson's en route to over to Asia to meet with the Chinese finance minister, I think in Singapore, prior to the meeting President Trump's going to go over to.

 Go check out Birch Gold, the end of the dollar empire.

-This whole thing's about a de-dollarization move of the Chinese Communist Party in the BRICS Nations.
+This whole thing's about a de-dollarization move of the Chinese Communist Party and the BRICS Nations.

 Find out why.